Taking Care of Yourself and Your Sisters on World Mental Health Day

 Bring the Discussion to your Chapter or Club

 Want to discuss the importance of mental health with your sisters?
-Pi Phi’s Leading with Values seminar “Navigating Your Mental Health Needs” encourages participants to list the warning signs of mental illness, identify mental health resources available in their local area and discuss barriers to seeking help.
-Start the conversation with your sisters using the resource below.
+Pi Phi’s Leading with Values seminars provide educational talking points to start necessary conversations.
+“Navigating Your Mental Health Needs” and "Basics of Self-Care" encourage participants to reflect on their own mental health by identifying barriers, resources and individual self-care needs.
+Take care of yourself and your sisters by using the resources below.